IBM/aspera-cli/README.md

 Currently, since option definition is position independent (last one wins), it is not possible to give an option to a command and the same option with different value to a sub command.

-For instance, if an entity is identified by the option `id` but later on the command line another `id` option is required, the later will override the earlier one, and both entity will use the same id.
+For instance, if an entity is identified by the option `id` but later on the command line another `id` option is required, then the later will override the earlier one, and both entity will use the same id.
-As a workaround use another option, if available, to identify the entity.
+As a solution, use the position specific notation for selection, i.e. provide the identified just after command and do not use option `id`.

 This happens typically for the `node` sub command, e.g. identify the node by name instead of id.